gradle/gradle/design-docs/managed-component-model.md

 The rest TBD

-# Milestone 2: Configuration of key parts of the software model is deferred until required
+# Feature 2: Configuration of key parts of the software model is deferred until required

-This milestone changes the software model to introduce 'managed map' types instead of `DomainObjectSet`.
+This feature changes the software model to introduce 'managed map' types instead of `DomainObjectSet`.

 - The property `ComponentSpec.sources`, a collection of `LanguageSourceSet`, should allow any `LanguageSourceSet` type registered using a `@LanguageType` rule to be added.
 - The property `ComponentSpec.binaries`, a collection of `BinarySpec`, should allow any `BinarySpec` type registered using a `@BinaryType` rule to be added.
 - The property `BinarySpec.tasks`, a collection of `Task`, should allow any `Task` implementation to be added.

-At the completion of this milestone, it should be possible to write 'before-each', 'after-each', 'all with type' etc rules for the source sets and binaries of a component, and the tasks of a binary.
+At the completion of this feature, it should be possible to write 'before-each', 'after-each', 'all with type' etc rules for the source sets and binaries of a component, and the tasks of a binary.
 These rules will be executed as required.

 ## Implementation